Johnlon/spam-1/README.md

 ## Save a control line

-?
-Memory map the Display device?
+?Memory map the Display device?

 The display register steals a control line.
 In principal this could just be mapped to a specific memory location which would free up the control line for something useful, for instance doubling the number if Input or Output devices on the bus.
 This might for instance allow me to implement Branch on Equals.